 If there was a fan club for the Audi Q7, we’d be paid-up members.
 It combines luxo-barge plushness with the necessary practicality for family-car life, making your life easier and better if you have to take toddlers, teenagers and terriers with you.
 As a side note, there’s space for six kids as all the passenger seats have Isofix points, if you’ve drawn the short straw for the private school run.
 Luckily, the interior is fantastic – it boasts Audi’s top-drawer tech and materials.
 Which’ll bring you great joy when you have to hoover out crumbs from the soft leather for the third time this week.

 Don’t need six Isofix points?
-Consider the Audi Q8 as well.
+Consider the Audi Q8 – or the electric equivalent, the Q8 e-tron.

 Shop used Audi Q7 cars for sale at Motorpoint